maejikal/cyberportfolio/README.md

 ## What You'll Find Here

 ### CTF Writeups
 Detailed solutions to Capture The Flag challenges I've solved.
 Each writeup includes my approach, tools used, and lessons learned.
-Check out the [CTF Collection](/cyberportfolio/ctf-writeups/2025-12-10-CTF-collection/) for a complete guide on navigating CTF content.
+Check out the [CTF Collection](/cyberportfolio/ctf-writeups/2025-12-10-ctf-collection/) for a complete guide on navigating CTF content.

 ### Blog Posts
 Personal thoughts, tutorials, and explorations on:
 - Cybersecurity concepts and techniques
 - Learning experiences and challenges
-- Tool reviews and workflows
-- Industry insights

 ### NTU-Related Content
-Study materials, lecture notes, and resources for modules I've taken at Nanyang Technological University.
-Topics include:
+Study materials, lecture notes, and resources for modules I've taken at Nanyang Technological University
-- Computer Science fundamentals
-- Security-related coursework
-- Project documentation

 ### Portfolio
 Showcasing my projects, skills, and experience in cybersecurity and software development.

 ## Site Features

-### Theme
-The site uses a customizable dark theme optimized for reading technical content.
-The current theme is **Dark** with accent colors for better visibility.

 ### Responsive Design
 Fully responsive - works seamlessly on desktop, tablet, and mobile devices.